-Photographs by Michelle Slatalla for Gardenista.
+Photography by Michelle Slatalla for Gardenista.

 Step No. 1: Pour enough water into an ice tray to fill it one-third of the way.
 Freeze.

-Step No. 3: At this point, the petals or flowers will be suspended in the ice and unable to float annoyingly to the top of the cube.
-It's safe to fill the tray the rest of the way with water and freeze.
+Step No. 3: At this point, the petals or flowers will be stuck in the ice and unable to float annoyingly to the top of the cube.
+It’s safe to fill the tray the rest of the way with water and freeze.

 Above: Rose petal ice cubes are a lovely addition to any clear or light-colored drink.
 Put them in drinking water.
 Or vodka.
 Or a Lillet cocktail.